FCollaPi/p2-datasci4health/README.md

 	- Pandas
 	- Numpy
 	- SQLite3
 2. SQL
 3. Jupyter Notebook
 	- on MyBinder
-	- on VSCode
+	- on Visual Studio Code
 4. Orange

 ## Methodology
-Professors provided the data used in this project through [DataSci4Health on Github](https://github.com/datasci4health/home).
+Professors provided the data used in this project through [DataSci4Health on GitHub](https://github.com/datasci4health/home).
 In addition, such data was extracted from [Synthea](https://synthea.mitre.org), a synthetic health data generator.
 The tables provided on the DataSci4Health page are divided into four different scenarios, of which two were used in this analysis.

 We went through the tables to understand the available data during the preliminary analysis.
 Then, with that in hand, we had a brief discussion to shepherd our decisions moving forward - and we achieved a consensus that mental health awareness should serve as the foundation for our analysis.